2. File Organization

 After the organized files have been moved to DPLAB_STORAGE, the next workflow step is ABBYY FineReader Processing.

 Scanning and file organization may be the only steps assigned to a particular student worker.
-The same student may continue to ABBYY FineReader processing, or another student may pick up the item later using the organized files and README.md.
+The same student may continue to ABBYY FineReader processing, or another student may pick up the item later using the organized files and readme.txt.